 What Is Boat Insurance?

-Boat Insurance covers you in the event your boat is lost or damaged.
+Boat Insurance covers you in the event your boat is lost or damaged in South Carolina.
 Most watercraft like pontoons, yachts, speed boats, fishing boats and other leisure crafts are covered.
 However, smaller motorless vessels like canoes or kayaks and jet skis are not typically covered.

 What Do I Need To Know About Boat Insurance?